atrac17/Integer_Video_Modes/arcade/README.md

 <br>

 Integer scaled modelines based on the information below.
 The visible resolution coincides with actual hardware and the pxlclk/htotal/vtotal have been measured.
-Modeline timings based off the vertical refresh rate (calculated pxlclk/htotal/vtotal) and visible resolution.<br><br>
+Modeline timings based off the vertical refresh rate (calculated pxlclk/htotal/vtotal) and visible resolution.
 If a modeline for an arcade core is not provided below, it may be added in the future.
-However, it is defined in the `pre-configured .ini` for `4x to 6x` with the corresponding `video_mode=` for integer scaling utilizing `vscale_mode=6` and `vsync_adjust=1` for the cores reported refresh rate.

 <br>